ABHIRAM1234/FAKE_News_Detection/README.md

 - **author**: author of the news article
 - **text**: the text of the article; could be incomplete
 - **label**: a label that marks the article as potentially unreliable
-  - 1: False News or Unreliable
+  - 1: Fake News
-  - 0: True News or reliable
+  - 0: True News

+There are 68332444 total words and 742 unique words in the dataset

 ## DATA PRE-PROCESSING

 We have applied models with 2 approaches to data cleaning: